-These cars wore many different lettering arrangements throughout their service lives.
+These cars wore many different lettering arrangements though out their service lives.
 Refer to prototype photos.
-The kit includes decals to model the as-built through 1957 lettering arrangements and heralds.

-This instruction is for the M55 and M55A.
-The M55B instructions are different.
+This kit includes decals to model the as-built through 1957 lettering arrangements and heralds.
+These instructions are for the M55B..
+The instructions are different for the M55 and M55A